View Invariant Learning for Vision-Language Navigation in Continuous Environments: Experiments

 \subsection{Viewpoint Robustness Analysis}

-To further assess the robustness of navigation policies under viewpoint shift, we evaluate each model over a grid of 81 distinct viewpoint configurations.
-Each configuration is defined by a height-angle pair $(h, \theta)$ taken from a $9 \times 9$ uniform grid over the full variation range: $h \in [-0.5\,\text{m}, 0.5\,\text{m}]$ and $\theta \in [-30^\circ, 30^\circ]$.
-This results in 81 fixed viewpoint configurations uniformly covering the 2D viewpoint space.
-For each grid point, the agent performs navigation using a fixed camera viewpoint, and evaluation metrics are collected accordingly.

-Figure~\ref{fig:vv_heatmap_pair_small} shows a clear contrast between ETPNav and ETPNav + VIL.
-For clarity, we present heatmaps for two representative metrics (e.g., SR and SPL) in the main text, which capture the overall performance trends.
-Complete heatmaps for all five metrics are included in Appendix \ref{app:heatmap}.
-For ETPNav, we observe substantial performance degradation in corner regions of the grid.
-These heatmaps exhibit high spatial variance, suggesting that the policy is highly sensitive to camera placement.
-In contrast, the ETPNav + VIL heatmaps are notably smoother across the grid.
-The model maintains more uniform performance across all viewpoint configurations, indicating a stronger ability to generalize across view variations.
+\textbf{Variance across viewpoint changes.} We evaluate robustness by sampling 81 fixed viewpoints covering height and angle variations.
 To quantify this consistency, we compute the standard deviation of each metric across the 81 configurations.
-As shown in Table~\ref{tab:vv_std}, our method substantially reduces variance compared to the baseline.
-For instance, SPL standard deviation drops from 10.79 to 3.59, and SR from 10.54 to 3.66, demonstrating that VIL not only improves average performance (as shown in Section~\ref{sec:main_results}) but also stabilizes behavior under spatial perturbation.
+As in Table~\ref{tab:vv_std}, our method substantially reduces variance compared to the baseline (e.g., SPL std drops by 65\%), demonstrating that VIL not only improves average performance, but also stabilizes behavior under spatial perturbation.

+\textbf{Evaluation with fixed real-robot camera placements.} To further examine viewpoint robustness under realistic configurations, we evaluate navigation performance using camera placements corresponding to three robots: Stretch RE-1, Stretch RE-1 (Factory), and LoCoBot.
+Only the camera placement is adopted, not the robot hardware, as our inputs are 360$^\circ$ RGB-D images.
+Both ETPNav and ETPNav+VIL are evaluated on the full val-seen and val-unseen splits.

+VIL consistently improves navigation performance across all robot placements.
+For example, SPL on val-unseen increases by over 20\% for Stretch RE-1, demonstrating that VIL generalizes effectively to diverse camera configurations.